 Model reduction flow

 The models of superelement are used to generate one or multiple superelements in a generic finite element model.
 Indeed, a superelement can be simulated independently or multiple superelements can be combined together if each of them corresponds to a substructure.
 The generation of a superelement is called “instantiation”.
 The simulations of superelements can be performed in OOFELIE::Multiphysics in MS Excel thanks to the interface that has been developed.
 Finally, the results computed using reduced models can be expanded to the initial model used to generate the superelement model.
 This last step is called “backward restitution”.
-This operation allows the visualisation of the complete physical fields on the initial geometry.
+This operation allows the visualization of the complete physical fields on the initial geometry.
 This can be particularly interesting as reduced model results involve only global variables.

 In order to provide user friendly interfaces, the model reduction feature has been integrated in OOFELIE::Multiphysics and in MS Excel as illustrated on the following picture.